Holden Village Logo

 Holden is a gift and an invitation to build and practice community both within the Village and in the greater world.

-• our place in the wilderness that nurtures spiritual, emotional, and physical growth
+• Our place in the wilderness that nurtures spiritual, emotional, and physical growth

-• our Lutheran roots, which strengthen us to face the world with faith and good courage
+• Our Lutheran roots, which strengthen us to face the world with faith and good courage

-• community-building, through hospitality, dialogue, justice, liturgy, humor, solace, and wholeness
+• Community-building, through hospitality, dialogue, justice, liturgy, humor, solace, and wholeness

-• our rhythms of Village life
+• Our rhythms of Village life

-We commit to be…
+We Commit to Be…

-• a community in which daily life is meaningful
+• A community in which daily life is meaningful

-• a community that embraces the intellectual, spiritual, and emotional aspects of faith
+• A community that embraces the intellectual, spiritual, and emotional aspects of faith

-• a community where questions are valued and encouraged
+• A community where questions are valued and encouraged

-• a community that lives out its mission with joy, participating in the gracious love of God.
+• A community that lives out its mission with joy, participating in the gracious love of God.

 Land Acknowledgment

-This Valley has existed for millenia, carved out by glaciers and defined by first people’s stewardship.
-We stand upon the land of the Tsi-Laan, of the Enteatqua, the P’Squosa, of the Wenatchi-Colville and Wenatchi-Yakama Tribal Nations.
+This Valley has existed for millenia, carved out by glaciers and defined by Indigenous people and their care for this place.
+We live and gather upon the homelands of the Chelan, the Entiat, the P’Squosa, the Wenatchi-Colville and the Wenatchi-Yakama Tribal Nations.
+And we commit to resisting erasure of Indigenous people and stories, following Native leadership, and centering tribal voices.

 All Are Welcome